raspberrypilearning/pico-probe/en/step_5.md

 --- task ---

-Use a jumper wire to connect the resistor to **Pin 1** to make sure that the LED lights up.
+Use a jumper wire to connect the resistor to **Pin 36** to make sure that the LED lights up.
+This pin is always putting out 3V.
 ![](images/screw_probe_LED3.png)

 --- /task ---